michelou/wix-examples/SECURITY.md

 The two checksums are equal
 </pre>

-The above PowerShell cmdlets accept several options; for instance for [`checksum-scala3.ps1`](bin/checksum-scala3.ps1) we can add :
+The above PowerShell cmdlets accept several options; for instance for [`checksum-scala3.ps1`](bin/checksum-scala3.ps1) :
 - `-version <value>` where `<value>` equals `3.1.0` (*default*) or `3.0.2`.
 - `-algorithm <name>` where `<name>` equals `md5` (*default*) or `sha256`
 - `-verbose`(displays download command)